tj-knodel/legendary-emu/README.md

 - 👋 Hi, I’m @tj-knodel
-- 👀 I’m interested in embedded systems, desktop/web development, and
+- 👀 I’m interested in embedded systems, desktop/web development, and network programming
 - 🌱 I’m currently learning Elixir, Modern C++, and PHP
 - 💞️ I’m looking to collaborate on graph theory or any data visualization project
 - 📫 How to reach me ...